 Is there anything better than cooking up a big bowl of pasta?
 It is one dish that my whole family can all agree on.
-It’s one of those comfort meals I love to make on Sundays with some homemade meatballs and garlic bread.
+It’s one of those comfort meals I love to make on Sundays with some homemade meatballs or my easy spaghetti recipe and some garlic bread.
 Seriously so delicious!

 There’s so many variations of pastas, so I’ve created a list for how long to cook the most popular varieties.
 The cooking time definitely differs depending on the noodle type, so it’s nice to have everything laid out in one place.
 I’m also sharing a few of my top tips for cooking pasta that I’ve learned throughout the years.
 Check them out below.

 Noodles, water and salt…no other fancy ingredients needed!
 Of course you’ll need a pot and some other kitchen supplies, which I’ll cover below.

 - Large pot: I recommend using a larger pot that’s about 8 to 12 quarts in size.
 This is big enough to hold most 1 pound packages of pasta without any issues.
 If you’re cooking a smaller amount, you could always use a smaller pot.

 - Colander: For draining the pasta once cooked.

 - Measuring cup: You may not need it, but a measuring cup comes in handy if you’re cooking a specific amount of pasta (and not the whole package).

 - Pasta: Choose your favorite variety or use the specific type that’s listed in the recipe instructions.

 - Salt: Used to help flavor the pasta.
 This is optional, although I highly recommend it!

 - Water: Use the amount listed on the package.
 For 1 pound of pasta, I fill my pot up about 2/3 of the way full, which is about 5-6 quarts of water.